Razpudding/hackyourfuture-personal/class15/week3/lecture.md

 ## Homework
 * How did last week's homework go?
-* Who wants to show of their work?
+* Who wants to show their work?
 * Some notes from your reviewers 👨‍🏫
 * Any questions about the reading materials?